What is the best business structure for property investors?

 What are the benefits of holding investment property in a limited company?

-There are four main benefits to holding property in a company
+There are four main benefits to holding property in a company:

 1. Ability to deduct mortgage interest in full